jbinvnt/gsoc-2022-dev-log/DevLog.md

 * Finalized my [dev environment](https://github.com/jbinvnt/openscad-docker-vscode) to use VS Code and Docker
 * Revisited my proposal to gather questions about beginning feature work

+### Late Month

+* Coding period begins
+* Prepared for my substitutions to the codebase by [investigating](RenderingInvestigation.md) the current state of rendering procedures in OpenSCAD.